Azeko2xo/woodem/doc/sphinx2/source/tutorial/inlets.rst

 Inlets
 ==========

 Newly created particles must be placed in the simulation space, without colliding with existing particles; this is the task of :obj:`~woo.dem.Inlet`.
-The mass rate of particles generated is can be always obtained by querying :obj:`~woo.dem.Inlet.currRate`.
+The mass rate of particles generated can be always obtained by querying :obj:`~woo.dem.Inlet.currRate`.

 Random
 -------